W. Va. Code § 18B-1-6

 WVSOM has designated and authorized Dr. Dawn Roberts, Associate Dean for Multicultural and Student Affairs, as Title IX Coordinator to coordinate WVSOM’s efforts to comply with its responsibilities under Title IX, 34 C.F.R. § 106,18 and other federal and state sex discrimination and sexual harassment laws.
 The Title IX Coordinator’s contact information19 is as follows:

 Campus office address: Room SC101E Student Center

 Office telephone number: (304) 793-6591

-WVSOM may designate and authorize designee(s) to serve as Title IX Coordinator in the absence of the Assistant Dean of Student Affairs.
+WVSOM may designate and authorize designee(s) to serve as Title IX Coordinator in the absence of the Associate Dean for Multicultural and Student Affairs.
 In such event, notice of such designation and authorization, along with name(s)/title(s), office address(es), e-mail address(es), and office telephone number(s) will be provided to the applicable groups set forth in Section 3 above.20

 WVSOM shall prominently display the contact information for the Title IX Coordinator set forth in Section 5 above and the nondiscrimination policy statement set forth in Section 2 above on the WVSOM website and in the WVSOM Catalog and WVSOM Student, Faculty, and Employee Handbooks.21